wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-analyze-flight-delay-data.md

 	</table>

 3. Click **Download**.
-4. Unzip the file to the **C:\Tutorials\FlightDelays\Data** folder.
+4. Unzip the file to the **C:\Tutorials\FlightDelay\2013Data** folder.
 Each file is a CSV file and is approximately 60GB in size.
 5. Rename the file to the name of the month that it contains data for.
 For example, the file containing the January data would be named *January.csv*.
 6. Repeat steps 2 and 5 to download a file for each of the 12 months in 2013.
 You will need a minimum of one file to run the tutorial.